aucontraire/cognivault/README.md

 - Agent context and orchestrator pipeline
 - All 4 core agents with comprehensive system prompt testing
 - Agent Registry with dynamic registration and dependency management
+- Comprehensive exception hierarchy with error handling scenarios
+- Agent-level resilience with circuit breakers and retry logic
+- OpenAI LLM integration with extensive error mapping
-- 100% test coverage across all modules
+- 98% test coverage across all modules with critical paths at 100%
 - Both Refiner and Critic agents include comprehensive system prompt tests to ensure prompt correctness and robustness

 Use the batch test tools for agent evaluation: